ginolhac/chip-seq/docs/mapping.md

 ## paleomix, Next-Generation Sequencing wrapper

 this framework is open-source and available at [GitHub](https://github.com/MikkelSchubert/paleomix) and wrap all steps from `fastq` to `bam` files.
-Actually, this tol can do much more but the rest is out of scope.
+Actually, this tool can do much more but the rest is out of scope.
+Its major drawback is that it is dedicated to one machine.
+For clusters, you are then limited to one node since memory are not shared by default.

 check if paleomix is available
 ```